Koredotcom/koredotai-docs/docs/platform/topic-guide/README.md

 </pre>

-Topic guide supports the follwing widgets to render the markdown with rich user interface:
+Topic guide supports the following widgets to render the markdown with rich user interface:
  - Links
  - Document links
  - Accordions